getsentry/sentry-docs/src/collections/_documentation/learn/quickstart.md

 ## Configure the SDK {#configure-the-sdk}

-After you complete setting up a project in Sentry, you’ll be given a value which we call a _DSN_, or _Data Source Name_.
+After you completed setting up a project in Sentry, you’ll be given a value which we call a _DSN_, or _Data Source Name_.
 It looks a lot like a standard URL, but it’s actually just a representation of the configuration required by the Sentry SDKs.
 It consists of a few pieces, including the protocol, public key, the server address, and the project identifier.

 {% include components/platform_content.html content_dir='getting-started-config' %}